Skip to content

 Learning Objective

-This project serves as a comprehensive exploration of using Microsoft Copilot to develop a full-stack application, including:
+This project serves as a practical exploration of AI-assisted full-stack development, including:

 • Process management and system automation